frederic-perez/AmE-dictionary/dictionary.md

 __angler__ _n_ _Fisher?_
 __anglers__
 __angling__
-__angst__
-__angst__ :four: A feeling of deep anxiety or dread, typically an unfocused one about the human condition or the state of the world in general. _Syn_ anxiety, fear, dread, apprehension, worry _The existential angst of the middle classes._
+__angst__ :five: A feeling of deep anxiety or dread, typically an unfocused one about the human condition or the state of the world in general. _Syn_ anxiety, fear, dread, apprehension, worry _The existential angst of the middle classes._
 __angsty__ :two::shit:
 __anguish__ :two::shit:
 __animosity__